ganadurai/single-node-apigee-hybrid-install/README.md

 ### Prerequisites

-Execute this install toolkit from within the Cloudshell of GCP console.
+Execute this toolkit from within the Cloudshell of GCP console.
 (All the needed tools for this install is already configured and available).

 If following this installation outside of CloudShell, follow the next two steps to get the needed tools and libraries.